By the Wednesday of the 16th week of the semester every club must complete a minimum number of campus wide activities and/or service hours.

 - 2 Campus Wide Activities

 The ICC Senator will track service hours based on Event Request Forms submitted.
-If your club chooses to do all 20 campus service hours, you will need to submit a PDF Removed for each event your club serves hours so that the ICC Senator can keep track of them.
+If your club chooses to do all 20 campus service hours, you will need to submit a club service hours form for each event your club serves hours so that the ICC Senator can keep track of them.
 Please email the ICC for a service hours form, or check with your ICC rep- we give them out at ICC meetings near the deadline.

 Clubs that do not complete service hours or that were absent 3 or more times in a semester from the ICC General Assembly meetings will receive a $25.00 deduction from their club account.

 Infractions of ICC Guidelines and AS Financial and District Guidelines can lead to a deduction of up to $50.00 from your club base allocation or the freezing of your club account.

 All clubs are required to participate in the Unity Day celebration that happens once during the Fall semester and once during the Spring semester.
 Unity Day is a day to celebrate the diversity and uniqueness of our clubs, resource centers, and student councils at CCSF.
 There are usually entertainers, free food, and activities showcasing the various student organizations we have; including but not limited to cultural groups, sports, honor societies, sciences, art, recreation, political issues, etc. Each club is required to help set up and clean-up the event, table for your club at the event (10am-2pm) and help recruit entertainment for the day before the event happens.
 It is also the job of the ICC to promote Unity Day with posting flyers, telling your friends, and announcing it in your classes.